CVISupport/CompanyNews-Ignition-8.3/README.md

 ## Installing

 Download the `.modl` from [Releases](../../releases), then **Config → Modules → Install or Upgrade a Module** in the gateway web interface.
-Ignition 8.3 needs a gateway restart before the module runs — that's true of any module install or upgrade, not just this one, so plan it for a quiet moment.
+Ignition 8.3 needs a gateway restart before the module runs.

-After that you drop two components onto Perspective views — one for the TVs, one for whoever manages the content — and point a screen at it.
-That part is in [docs/INSTALL.md](docs/INSTALL.md), along with emergency tags, ticker values, backups and a troubleshooting table.
+After that you drop two or more components onto Perspective views — One is for editing so you can setup one url for lets say your HR department to update slides.
+Then you can setup a URL/view in the project for each department with each component's screenKey set to the department name found in the editor.

 ## Licensing